 Fermented By LAB Kraut/Kimchi Veggie Box: £24 for 6 x 170g jars, www.fermentedbylab.com

 If you’re really into your ferments – and want them as natural and nourishing as they come – then you’ll love these hampers.
 They’re made by fermenting expert Alana Holloway, who learned to manage chronic, full-body eczema by nurturing her gut.
 She creates her organic, raw, unpasteurised products in her kitchen (the LAB in the name refers to Lactic Acid Bacteria, not a place!), using seasonal and largely British produce, and delivers throughout the UK.

 Our favourite from the Autumn Collection was the zingy Ginger Beet Kraut, although the Winter Squash Kimchi has wonderfully warming kick, too.
 You can make a one-off purchase or set up a monthly subscription, and a box full of freshly made artisan krauts and kimchis will arrive on your doorstep, ready to fill your gut with its microbial goodies (you can also order kombucha and water kefir drinks).

 The Verdict: Best foods for a healthy gut

 If you want to make a big difference to your gut health, adding some sauerkraut to your meals is an easy, tasty way.
 And RAW is a well-priced, tasty, easily available version with a flavour that will enhance most dishes – good for kraut aficionados and newcomers alike.
 If dairy is more your thing, The Collective’s Kefir Yoghurt is a delicious way to pack in more healthy bacteria, ideal for nourishing fussy kids.

-Hannah Ebelthite is a health journalist and co-author of bestselling gut-health book 'The G Plan Diet' (Aster, £12.99)
+Hannah Ebelthite is co-author of bestselling gut-health book ‘The G Plan Diet’ (Aster, £12.99)